YooZiiX/Push-RMI/README.md

-# Push Architecture en CLI
+# Push Architecture in CLI

+Implementation of the Client-Server Architecture : Push, using Remote Method Invocation.

 ## How to run ?